abdulwahabaa/sos-game-java/README.md

 ### **Sprint 4 - Create Computer Opponent**
--Support for playing against a computer opponents -Both players can be a computer now
+- Support for playing against a computer opponents
+- Both players can be a computer now
--UI was updated to include both
+- UI was updated to include both

 ### **Sprint 5 - Record and Replay Feature**